lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-06-09-Inductive_Definitions.md

 There is always a construction of finite depth establishing any particular instance of the inductively defined relation.
-(Even if the precondition involves a universal quantifier, it will still be well behaved!)
+(Even if the precondition involves a universal quantifier, it will still be well behaved)
 Precoditions not referring to the relation being defined can be anything, and can even refer negatively to an inductive relation defined earlier.